Rufus Thomas

 Marshall County Timeline

-This timeline provides a condensed summary of the historical journey of Marshall County, Mississippi.
+This timeline provides a concise overview of the key events in the history of Marshall County, Mississippi.

 - 1819: Marshall County was established by the Mississippi Legislature.